KenLagoni/RC-Transponder/README.md

 # Software
 The Software reflects that I started out using Arduino MKRZERO and the Arduino program and then imported it to Atmel Studio.

-## Radio driver (EBYTE E28-2G4M20S) (Samtech SX1280)
+## Radio driver (EBYTE E28-2G4M20S) (Semtech SX1280)
-I was not able to find any arduino libaries for the SX1280 chip, and thus I started out using the demo code from Samtech, which I had to make some changes to until I got somthing which worked.
+I was not able to find any Arduino libraries for the SX1280 chip, and thus I started out using the demo code from Semtech, which I had to make some changes to until I got something which worked.

 ## GPS NMEA decoder (GSP80Lite)
-Was a libary I once made for the Arduino ATMEGA328P, so i reused it and added some more features.
-It still onlu decode GPGGA strings, which means that Date, COG and speed is not read yet.
+Was a library I once made for the Arduino ATMEGA328P, so i reused it and added some more features.
+It still only decode GPGGA strings, which means that Date, COG and speed is not read yet.
 (Used in the FrSky GPS sensor.)

-## Frsky SPORT libary
+## Frsky SPORT library
-I used this great libary from [pawelsky](https://www.rcgroups.com/forums/showthread.php?2245978-FrSky-S-Port-telemetry-library-easy-to-use-and-configurable)) However the ATSAMD21 chip is not supported and futher more, I don't use single wire serial.
+I used this great library from [pawelsky](https://www.rcgroups.com/forums/showthread.php?2245978-FrSky-S-Port-telemetry-library-easy-to-use-and-configurable) However the ATSAMD21 chip is not supported and furthermore, I don't use single wire serial.
-I did som dirty changes to his libary to get it to work with my hardware.
+I did some dirty changes to his library to get it to work with my hardware.
 One of which is the single wire serial, where I just disable the RX input when transmitting, to avoid loopback.